What are Prior Period Adjustments?

 - For each financial statement line item

 - For each prior period presented, to the extent practicable.

 - The amount of the correction at the beginning of the earliest prior period

-This has been a guide to what are Prior Period Adjustments.
-Here we discuss the Prior Period error adjustments examples and practical case studies including the disclosures required for such errors.
+This article has been a guide to what are Prior Period Adjustments.
+Here we discuss the Prior Period error adjustments examples and practical case studies, including the disclosures required for such errors.